1. Introduction

 interface StylePropertyMapReadOnly { CSSStyleValue? get(DOMString property); sequence<CSSStyleValue> getAll(DOMString property); boolean has(DOMString property); iterable<DOMString, (CSSStyleValue or sequence<CSSStyleValue>)>; sequence<DOMString> getProperties(); stringifier; }; interface StylePropertyMap : StylePropertyMapReadOnly { void append(DOMString property, (CSSStyleValue or DOMString)... values); void delete(DOMString property); void set(DOMString property, (CSSStyleValue or DOMString)... values); };

-object has an associated property model,
+A StylePropertyMapReadOnly object has an associated property model,

-is initialized differently depending on where the CSSStyleValue
+is initialized differently depending on where the CSSStyleValue is used

 (see §3.1 Computed StylePropertyMapReadOnly objects, §3.2 Specified StylePropertyMap objects, and §3.3 Inline StylePropertyMap objects).

-s associated with a property do
+CSSStyleValues associated with a property do

 not represent multiple successive definitions of that property’s value.